Joe Haden: 2014

-On May 13, 2014, the Cleveland Browns signed Haden to a five-year, $68 million contract extension with $45 million guaranteed.
+On May 13, 2014, the Browns signed Haden to a five-year, $68 million contract extension with $45 million guaranteed.

-On November 16, 2014, he collected a career-high 13 combined tackles, a pass deflection, and intercepted Houston Texans' quarterback Ryan Mallett, as the Browns lost, 23–7.
-The following game, Haden recorded five solo tackles, a pass deflection, and intercepted Atlanta Falcons' quarterback Matt Ryan, helping the Browns win, 26–24.
+On November 16, 2014, he collected a career-high 13 combined tackles, a pass deflection, and intercepted Houston Texans quarterback Ryan Mallett, as the Browns lost, 23–7.
+The following game, Haden recorded five solo tackles, a pass deflection, and intercepted Atlanta Falcons quarterback Matt Ryan, helping the Browns win, 26–24.
 During a Week 13 loss to the Buffalo Bills, he made one tackle and two pass deflections, and intercepted Bills' quarterback Kyle Orton marking his third consecutive game with an interception.

 He finished the season with a career-high 73 combined tackles (58 solo), 20 pass deflections, and three interceptions in 15 games and 15 starts.
-Haden was also voted to his second consecutive Pro bowl.
+Haden was also voted to his second consecutive Pro Bowl.